How will Brexit affect the UK environment?

 - Successfully blocked the adoption of binding national renewable targets for 2030.

-It’s clear we should use this opportunity to push for positive changes to environmental policy when taking back control of our laws.
+We need to use this opportunity to push for positive changes to environmental policy when replacing EU laws post-Brexit.

 What makes EU laws so good for the environment anyway?